sudomateo/website/content/gear/index.md

 they discussed more on [Changelog Interviews #608](https://changelog.fm/608).
 If I had to buy a split keyboard again today it would be a tough decision between the ZSA Moonlander and the Kinesis Advantage360 Pro.
-I have the Dark Matter color with blank keycaps and lubed Zilent V2 switches.
+I have the Dark Matter color with blank keycaps and lubed TTC Silent Bluish White V2 switches.

 ### Logitech G502 X